xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 eight 384 KHz data streams, split in two streams of four channels.
 One or two processing threads, ``decimate_to_pcm_4ch()``, each process up to four channels.
 The processing thread decimates the signal to a user chosen sample rate (one of 48, 24, 16, 12, or 8 KHz).
+If more than 8 channels are required then another ``pdm_rx`` task can be created.
-After the decimation to the output sample rate the sequence of eight steps takes place:
+After the decimation to the output sample rate the sequence of steps takes place:

 * Optionally, DC offset is eliminated on the each channel.